jgarr16/jrgarrigues.github.io/_posts/2017-11-05-high-sierra-freezing.md

 ---
 title: "High Sierra Display Problem"
 excerpt: This post describes a resolution to problems that I encountered with my MacBook Pro after updating its operating system to High Sierra in October 2017.
+categories: tech
 published: true
 ---